 Trev Terry’s in Taupo for new Yamaha Waverunners.
 Ph 07 3787779

 Makz Gear in Tauranga for new Yamaha Waverunners.
 Ph 07 5711161

-Action Sports Direct in Tauranga for new Sea Doo and Kawasaki plus all makes used.
-Ph 07 9288045
+Action Sports Direct in Tauranga for new Sea Doo Ph 07 9288045

 Firmans Marine in Napier for New Yamaha Waverunners.
 Ph 06 8359718

-Mike Phillips Personal Watercraft in Christchurch for new Sea Doo and all brands used.
-Ph 03 3655779
+Mike Phillips Personal Watercraft in Christchurch for used skis and Sea Doo service.
+03 3655779

 The Waverunner Centre in Christchurch for new Yamaha Waverunners and all brands used.
 03 3898980